TheresaLui/SelfHelpContent_v2/articles/microsoft.iotedge/iotedge-azureportalissues.md

 ## **Recommended steps**

-1. Use InPrivate or Incognito mode in your browser.
+1. Use InPrivate or Incognito mode in your browser
-1. Try clearing browser cache and cookies, then refresh the page.
+1. Try clearing browser cache and cookies, then refresh the page
-1. Try restarting the browser.
+1. Try restarting the browser